Psychtoolbox-3/psychtoolbox-3.github.com/docs/GetBusTicks.md

 Allen's 1GHz G4 the [GetBusTicks](GetBusTicks) clock is 133 [MHz](MHz).

 The [GetTicks](GetTicks) clock is slow, always 1/60.15 seconds.
 On OS
-X [GetTicks](GetTicks) is obsolete and provided only for compatability with older
+X [GetTicks](GetTicks) is obsolete and provided only for compatibility with older
 scripts.

 TIMING ADVICE: the first time you access any MEX function or M file,